PurplePoet25/House_Lister/README.txt

   - Year Built

 ### File Structure:
-1. `houses.txt` (text file containing house records to be loaded by the program).
+1. `house.txt` (text file containing house records to be loaded by the program).
-2. `newhouses.txt` (output file where updated house data is saved after any modifications).
+2. `newhouse.txt` (output file where updated house data is saved after any modifications).

 ### Instructions:
-1. Place the `houses.txt` file in the same directory as the program or specify its file path in the code.
+1. Place the `house.txt` file in the same directory as the program or specify its file path in the code.
 2. Run the program in a Python 3.9+ environment.
 3. Use the menu options to interact with the program and manage house records.